hjx720/Advanced_Jaccard_Index/README.md

 #### compare_geopackages

+Note the advanced_Jaccard_index() function is a enhanced version of this function

 The compare_geopackages function is getting called for a comparison between footprints.
 E.g. comparison_process.py calls this function every time it is doing a comparison.
 First it is using geopandas read_file function, to open the GeoPackage Files which are to be compared.
 Then it calculates the Jaccard Index for the first time.
 The JAccard Index is calculated by the jaccard_index function.